DSR-RHIT/me447-visualizing-data/README.md

 week 0
 ------

-Install the software

--   If you already use R and RStudio, please update R, RStudio, and packages to the most recent versions.
+Install the software.
+If you already use R and RStudio, please update R, RStudio, and packages to the most recent versions.

 -   [Install R and RStudio](https://github.com/DSR-RHIT/install-R-and-RStudio)

+Next, set up a directory on your computer for the course and make it an *R Project*.

 -   [Set up an R Project](https://github.com/DSR-RHIT/install-R-and-RStudio)

-Reading

--   Check the [Calendar](cm/admin-02_calendar.pdf) for this week's assigned readings and the [Required reading list](cm/read-02_reading-list.md) for how to access them.

-Tutorials: Starting with R

--   Accessing R and RStudio
+Now you are ready to start the *Starting with R* tutorials.

 -   [Organizing your files](cm/tut-01_organize-files.md)
 -   [Interacting with R in the Console](cm/tut-02_using-console.md)
 -   [Interacting with R using scripts](cm/tut-03_using-scripts.md)
 -   [Use Windows Notepad for CSV files](cm/tut-04_notepad-for-csv.md)

+Reading

+-   Check the [Calendar](cm/admin-02_calendar.pdf) for this week's assigned readings and the [Required reading list](cm/read-02_reading-list.md) for how to access them.

 week 1
 ------